wilsocr88/FlatFileNotebookBackend/README.md

 # Flat File Storage API

-A dead-simple API with three endpoints:
+A dead-simple API for storage of small notes in flat files.

 ## GET: File/GetList?name=filenamehere

 Returns the full list of stored items in given file

+## GET: File/CreateList?name=filenamehere

+Creates a new file with given name

 ## POST: File/SaveItem